Last updated 23 April 2025

-The number of registered snowmobiles on Svalbard indicates the amount of snowmobile traffic outside the settlements.
-It is important to follow this development, because of the associated risk of impact on the natural environment on Svalbard through disturbance of wildlife, damage to animals, plants and terrain, as well as littering and pollution.
+The number of registered snowmobiles gives an indication of snowmobile traffic outside the settlements.
+It is important to keep track of this development because of the associated risk of impact on the natural environment in Svalbard through disturbance of wildlife, damage to animals, plants and terrain, as well as littering and pollution.

 The number of registered snowmobiles

-Snowmobile group on their way to Lomonosovfonna.
+A group of people on their way to Lomonosovfonna using snowmobiles as means of transport.
 Photo: Gerit Rotschky / Norwegian Polar Institute

 What is being monitored?

-The number of snowmobiles registered on Svalbard as per 31.12 each year (from The Norwegian Public Roads Administration).
-The overall increase since 1973 has been enormous, especially during the periods 2005-2009 and 2019-2022.
-The reduction of approximately 500 snowmobiles from 2009 to 2010 was caused by changes in the registration method.
-(Cite these data: The Norwegian Public Roads Administration (2024).
-Number of snowmobiles.
+The number of snowmobiles registered in Svalbard as per 31.
+December each year (from The Norwegian Public Roads Administration).
+The overall increase since 1973 has been subsantial, especially during the periods 2005-2009 and 2019-2022.
+The two graphs show different registration methods before and after 2010.
+(Cite these data: The Norwegian Public Roads Administration (2025).
+Number of snowmobiles in Svalbard.
 Environmental monitoring of Svalbard and Jan Mayen (MOSJ).
 URL:https://mosj.no/en/indikator/influence/traffic/the-number-of-registered-snowmobiles/l)

 Details on these data